What is Jumper's Knee?

 Treatment

-- Painkillers: Nonsteroidal anti-inflammatory medicines (NSAIDs) sold over-the-counter, such as ibuprofen, can help lessen discomfort and inflammation.
+- Painkillers: Nonsteroidal anti-inflammatory medicines (NSAIDs) sold over the counter, such as ibuprofen, can help lessen discomfort and inflammation.
 But before taking any drug, speak with a medical expert.

 - Patellar tendon strap: By offering support and lessening strain on the tendon during movement, a patellar tendon strap or knee brace can help reduce pain.